btromm/maastricht-thesis/README.md

 ## Thesis Advisors
 ### Morten L. Kringelbach
 > Director, Centre for Eudaimonia and Human Flourishing
-> Professor of Neuroscience, Aarhus University
+> Professor of Neuroscience, Center for Music in the Brain, Aarhus University
 > Fellow, Linacre College
 ### Jan Ramaekers
 > Professor of Psychopharmacology and Behavioral Toxicology
 > Faculty of Psychology & Neuroscience, Maastricht University